easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 Data Flow
 ---------
-An overview of the data flow in the %Nervous system is shown in @figureref {NervousDataFlow}.

 ### Initialization and Stabilization
 The engine initialization and stabilization is described in detail in the [stabilization section](@ref system-stabilization) of the @ref SystemMethodology report.
 The mean arterial pressure set-point is updated after the %Cardiovascular system reaches a homeostatic state.